sungeunbae/swc_vuw2015/sql-novice-world/08-hygiene.md

 since other sites may also have been visited on that date.

 The fourth rule is that the units for every value should be stored explicitly.
-Our database doesn't do this,
-and that's a problem:
+Our database doesn't do this, and that's a problem:
-Roerich's salinity measurements are several orders of magnitude larger than anyone else's, but we don't know if that means she was using parts per million instead of parts per thousand, or whether there actually was a saline anomaly at that site in 1932.

-Stepping back,
-data and the tools used to store it have a symbiotic relationship: we use tables and joins because it's efficient, provided our data is organized a certain way, but organize our data that way because we have tools to manipulate it efficiently.
-As anthropologists say,
-the tool shapes the hand that shapes the tool.
+For example, `GNP` in `Country` table is given in unit of million dollars.
+New Zealand's GNP, 54669.0 must be interpreted as 54,669,000,000 dollars.
+However, it is not explicitly mandated and someone may enter a record in full amount instead of truncating six decimal places.
+We can guarantee the integrity of our data if this ever happens.

 > ## Identifying Atomic Values {.challenge}
 >